user2782/aetherkeys/online.md

 popular brand: gateron. most of my order was cheaper but still very popular switches, milky yellow pros, and I got a few expensive ones to also test the higher-end budget market, gateron oil king and ink blacks (these are also still very popular)

+note: at this point, I was only planning to use all the parts, later down the line after making a second order and having a lot of spare items I decided to set up an online platform to sell these items.

 ### pricing
 items order: